DevNinjawork998/cocktail-business-project/TESTING.md

     expect(
       screen.getByText(
-        "A sophisticated blend of premium tequila with fresh citrus..."
+        "A sophisticated blend of premium tequila with fresh citrus...", ),
-      )
     ).toBeInTheDocument();
   });